kyuuzou/poison-strike/README.md

 ```
 .
 ├── SDLSandbox    # Main project, for Visual Studio 2015 on Windows
 ├── OSX           # Secondary project, for Xcode on OSX.
-Links to the source and assets of the main project.
+Links to SDLSandbox's source and assets.
 ├── LICENSE
 └── README.md
 ```